Sub-femtosecond optical control of entangled states: Dissociation of H Lg

-The schematic interaction of a combination of an XUV and IR photons with H$_2$ is shown in Fig S \ref{viblevelsup}B. In this case, one IR photon is absorbed or emitted (shown in the inset of panel B) by the photoelectron which results in events on diagonal lines (bands) between OBs.
-One example is marked with a dashed line in Fig. S \ref{viblevelsup}E which we called an even band (EB) as a result of absorption of harmonic 19 plus an IR photon and absorption of harmonic 21 minus an IR photon.
+The schematic interaction of a combination of XUV and weak IR photons with H$_2$ is shown in Fig. S\ref{viblevel}-B.

+In this case, one IR photon (red arrows) is absorbed or emitted (shown in the inset of panel B) by the photoelectron which results in events on diagonal lines (bands) between the OBs.
+One example is marked with a dashed red line in Fig. S\ref{viblevel}-E which we called an "even band" (EB) as a result of the absorption of e.g. an XUV photon from harmonic 19 plus an IR photon and/or the absorption of an XUV photon from harmonic 21 minus an IR photon.

-In general, an additional photon can also be absorbed by the molecular ion due to bond softening at an internuclear distance (R) of around 5 a.u. where the 1s$\sigma_g$ and 2p$\sigma_u$ curves are energetically one IR photon apart.
+In general, an additional IR photon can also be absorbed by the molecular ion due to bond softening at an internuclear distance (R) of around 5 a.u., where the 1s$\sigma_g$ and 2p$\sigma_u$ curves are energetically one IR photon apart (this process is indicated by the red arrow in Fig. S\ref{viblevel}-B at R $\approx$ 5 a.u.).
+This process results in an enhancement in the dissociation rate and is called bond softening (BS) dissociation.

-The projection of the selected OB (marked with the brown solid line) in the case of the interaction with the XUV and IR photons is shown with the brown curve in panel F. We normalized the two curves at the KER around zero to emphasize the difference at a KER of around 0.6 eV.
-Note that, in this case, the region at KER $\approx$ 0.6 eV can be reached directly by one XUV photon (from harmonic 21) or by one XUV photon from the next lower harmonic (harmonic 19) plus two IR photons (one absorbed by the photoelectron and the other by the molecular ion) or by one XUV photon from the same 21st harmonic followed by the emission of an IR photon by the photoelectron and absorption of another IR photon by the molecular ion (see Fig. S\ref{SF:allQP}).
-The latter is a third path, omitted in the main text for simplicity, which leads to the same final symmetry ($\ket{-,+}$ in OBs\footnote{$\ket{-,-}$ in EBs.} ) as in the pathway 2.
+The projection of the previously selected OB (this time marked with the brown solid line) in the case of the interaction with an XUV and an IR photon is shown by the brown curve in panel Fig. S\ref{viblevel}-F. We normalized the two curves at the KER around zero to emphasize the difference at a KER of around 0.6 eV.
+Note that, in this case, the region at KER $\approx$ 0.6 eV can be reached by the interaction with one XUV photon (from harmonic 21) only (GS) as well as by the interaction with one XUV photon from the next lower harmonic (harmonic 19) plus two IR photons (one absorbed by the photoelectron and the other by the molecular ion (BS)) or by one XUV photon from the same 21st harmonic followed by the emission of an IR photon by the photoelectron and absorption of another IR photon by the molecular ion (BS).
+(Note: The latter is a "third path" (see also Fig. S\ref{SF:allQP}), omitted in the main text for simplicity.)